Login

 SDAMPP will be hosting monthly, informal coffee break Zoom meetings for interested SDAMPP members.
 Each coffee break meeting will be 50 minutes long, allowing time for a brief introduction of the topic by the moderators and ample time for open discussion by the assembled group.
 Click to learn more about upcoming Coffee Break Discussions and how to add your ideas for future coffee break topics!

-Will be held in person on Saturday July 22nd, 2023.
+Will be held in person on Saturday, July 20th, 2024.
 We will have a continental breakfast, followed by the meeting, with lunch afterwards.
 We have an exciting agenda planned and hope to see you all there!
-View the Schedule for Details »

 UPDATE: The ABR has accepted SDAMPP’s recommendation and will move the Medical Physics Part 1 Qualifying Exam back to August.
 The exam will be offered in both January and August 2023.
 Beginning in 2024, the exam will be offered only in August.
 SDAMPP's board voted unanimously in November to inform the ABR that we recommend that the ABR Medical Physics Part 1 Examination be held in August.
 It further recommends the exam not be held in January.
 This is based on an analysis of data from 45 respondents (of 66 contacted) to a survey on the matter.
 The board expresses its gratitude to colleagues at ABR and AAPM for their cooperation on evaluating this issue.
 SDAMPP will continue to participate in this discussion as requested.